-Chinese lending to Latin America from CDB and China Eximbank began in 2005 grew unevenly until spiking with a record high in 2010 (Myers and Gallagher, 2019) (Figure 3.3).
-Nevertheless, China has been the largest source of development finance for LAC on several occasions over the past decade, exceeding heavyweights such as the World Bank (WB) and the Inter-American Development Bank (IDB) in individual lending in the region almost every year since 2010 (see Figure 3.4).
+Chinese lending to Latin America from CDB and China Eximbank grew unevenly from 2005 until spiking with a record high (\$35.6 billion) in 2010 (Myers and Gallagher, 2019).
+It continued to fluctuate from year to year afterwards, reaching a new high in 2015 (\$21.5 billion).
+China has been the largest source of development finance for LAC on several occasions over the past decade, exceeding heavyweights such as the World Bank (WB) and the Inter-American Development Bank (IDB) in individual lending in the region on many occasions since 2010 (see Figure 3.2).

-The decline in China's state bank lending since 2015 (from \$21.5 billion to a low of \$6.2, then to \$7.7 billion in 2018, see Figure 3.3) may reflect a more cautious attitude on the part of Chinese sovereign lenders.
+The decline in China's state bank lending since 2015 (from \$21.5 billion to a low of \$6.2, then to \$7.7 billion in 2018, see Figure 3.2) may reflect a more cautious attitude on the part of Chinese sovereign lenders.
 One reason for the drop is a slowdown in the region's economies (see Chapter 2).
 Compared to the economic growth during the mid-2000s in which LAC's average annual GDP growth rate reached about 5%, LAC growth declined significantly after 2011, never exceeding one percent since 2014.
 Growth in a number of major economies in the region (Brazil, Argentina, or Venezuela, for instance) fell drastically, even turning negative (see Appendix 2.1 in Chapter 2).